olson-sean-k/nym/README.md

 separators**.
 Exactly-one wildcards do not group, so a pattern of contiguous wildcards such as `???` form distinct captures for each `?` wildcard.

+The character class wildcard matches any single character from a group of literals and ranges **except path separators**.
+Classes are delimited by square brackets `[...]`.
+Individual character literals are specified as is, such as `[ab]` to match either `a` or `b`.
+Character ranges are formed from two characters seperated by a hyphen, such as `[x-z]` to match `x`, `y`, or `z`.

+Character classes may be negated by including an exclamation mark `!` at the beginning of the class pattern.
+For example, `[!a]` matches any character except for `a`.
+Note that character classes can also be used to escape metacharacters like `*`, `$`, etc., though globs also support escaping via a backslash `\`.

+### Alternatives

+Alternatives match an arbitrary sequence of comma separated sub-globs delimited by curly braces `{...,...}`.
+For example, `{a?c,x?z,foo}` matches any of the sub-globs `a?c`, `x?z`, or `foo` in order.

+Alternatives form a single capture group regardless of the contents of their sub-globs.
+This capture is formed from the complete match of the sub-glob, so if the sub-glob `a?c` matches `abc` in the above example, then the capture text will be `abc` (**not** `b` as it would be outside of an alternative sequence).

+Note that alternatives may be nested, though this has no semantic effect and matches the same way as a flattened sequence of sub-globs.

 ## To-Patterns

 To-patterns resolve destination paths.
 These patterns consist of literals and